firasmidani/amiga/docs/_posts/2020-03-23-installation.md

 **Check your Python installation and version**

 Your machine may have multiple installations of `Python`.
-You must use the same installation every time you run AMiGA.
-So, it helps know the following:
+You must use the same installation every time you run `AMiGA`.
+So, it helps to know the following:

 1. You can find out which Python installation you are calling with the following commands.